What is a Letter of Accommodations?

 I am a student in your course name and number course.
-I have been approved to receive accommodations through the Office of Disability Services and have attached my Letter of Accommodation.
+I have been approved to receive accommodations through the Office of Disability Services, as you know from the Letter of Accommodation you received.

 I would like to set up a time to discuss this information with you to determine how we will implement these accommodations and to answer any questions you may have.
 If possible, could we have the conversation via (Choose your preference) e-mail, phone call, video call?
 When is most convenient for you?